 This tutorial series was developed for the Design Studio AIR at the University of Melbourne, Faculty of Architecture, Building and Planning.
-The series tries to introduce some of the simpler concepts of Grasshopper… Continue
+The series tries to introduce some of the simpler concepts of Grasshopper within more complex definitions to generate more interesting… Continue

 Added by David Lister on March 5, 2013 at 9:12pm —

 The Experimental Design Lab, or the Ex-Lab, is a design and research collective that promotes creative utilisations of computation in art, architecture, engineering and related design disciplines.
-Based in Melbourne, Australia, the collective organises experimental… Continue
+Based in Melbourne, Australia, the collective organises experimental collaborative research projects and exploratory workshops that… Continue

 Added by David Lister on March 12, 2012 at 12:39am —